legastero/stanza/docs/Create_Plugin.md

         sendMyStanza(jid: string, data: string): void;
     }

     // 4.
+Declare our event types.
+(Event names are the fields in AgentEvents.) export interface AgentEvents {
+        mystanza: Message & { mystanza: MyStanza };
+    }

+    // 5.
 Stanza definitions MUST be placed in the Stanzas namespace namespace Stanzas {

-        // 5.
+        // 6.
 Attach our new definition to Message stanzas export interface Message {
             mystanza?: MyStanza;
         }